quran-center/quran-meta/README.md

 ### Terminology

 * Surah: A chapter of the Quran.
 There are 114 chapters in Quran, each of different length.
-* Aya: A verse number in the particular surah (chapter) of Quran. it is relative to the surah.
+* Ayah: A verse number in the particular surah (chapter) of Quran. it is relative to the surah.
-* Ayaid: Unique identifier for a verse in the Quran.
-It is a number that is the concatenation of the of sum ayahs of previous chapters of Quran and the verse number of particular Aya.
+* AyahId: Unique identifier for a verse in the Quran.
+It is a number that is the concatenation of the of sum ayahs of previous chapters of Quran and the verse number of particular Ayah.
 There are 6236 ayahs in Quran.
-AyaId is absolute and is not relative to any surah.
+AyahId is absolute, positive and is not relative to any surah.

 * *Juz*: A section of the Quran.
 There are 30 Juz in Quran of roughly equal length.
 * *Hizb*: Each Juz' is divided into two Hizb.
 Therefore, there are 60 Hizbs in the Quran.